Attic Elements

 Shell 4

 Promethium [61]: a silvery-white mantic metal.
 Used to produce a luminous green glowing pigment, and to amplify thought-detection.
+Its faint natural warmth, a byproduct of its own slow decay, makes it a favored core for alchemical hand-warmers carried on long winter expeditions.

 Gandalfium [64]: a grey-white, malleable and ductile mantic metal.
 Gandalfium possesses unusual metallurgic properties, to the extent that as little as 1% gandalfium can significantly improve the workability and resistance to high temperature oxidation of iron, chromium, and related alloys.
 Used to amplify the detection of undead.